 With a cloud ERP system, users will save on incurring expenditures related to IT staffing, power consumption, maintenance, and security.
 As an ERP system’s full-service cost is often paid as a monthly or annual subscription, this expense can be considered the operating costs of an ERP system, significantly reducing the financial burden for businesses in the long-run.

 In terms of flexibility, ERP systems deployed in the “cloud” far outweigh the traditional on-premise ones in several aspects.
 On the grounds that most cloud ERP software is developed into various modules, organisations can easily pick up or add on required functions based on their operational demands without making drastic, time-consuming back-end changes.
 Another highlight of cloud ERP software is the user-friendly mobile application which enables flexible accessibility and processing out of office, on the go.
 With greater flexibility and convenience, businesses are able to exploit all the benefits of enterprise resource planning to experience and exceptionally improve productivity.

 How to self-evaluate and select a best-fit ERP solution?

-Basically, an on-site ERP system is more suitable for larger corporations that has sufficient financial capability and human resource.
-Such a traditional ERP system enables organisations to self-manage and modify the system operations without third-party intervention.
+Basically, an on-site ERP system is more suitable for larger corporations that have sufficient financial capability and human resources.
+Such a traditional ERP system enables organisations to self-manage and modifies system operations without third-party intervention.
 On the contrary, a cloud-based ERP solution is highly recommended for small-medium enterprises (SMEs).
 Outsourcing ERP services for a more reasonable upfront cost of digitisation, guarantees system stability and efficient accessibility.
 This is a smart strategy for SMEs considering expanding or in the stage of business expansion.

 The main aspects to make the decision on an ERP investment is to consider your business’ requirements, capability and select a prominent ERP provider.
 You can follow this 5-step guideline to find a fitting ERP solution for your long-term utility in due time.